-At your first visit, an implant will be placed.
-The gum will be cut open to expose your jaw bone.
-A hole will be drilled and the implant will be placed.
-The implant is made of titanium or another material.
-It is implanted deep into the jaw bone.
-Your gum will be closed over the implant.
-You will need to wait 3-6 months for the implant to fuse with your jaw bone.
+At the first surgery, the gum will be cut open to expose the jawbone.
+A hole will be drilled.
+The metal implant will be placed deep in the jawbone.
+The gum tissue will be closed over the implant.
+It will take 3 to 6 months for the implant to fuse with the jawbone.

 How Long Will It Take?

 Surgery will take 1 to 2 hours.
 The entire process will take 3 to 6 months.